happybeing/svelte-iux/README.md

 - *Use Progressive Disclosure to Simplify Complexity*, by Jeff Dance ([May 2017](https://www.freshconsulting.com/uiux-principle-51-progressive-disclosure-hides-complexity/))
 - *The art of progressive disclosure in web design,* by Waldo Broodryk ([August, 2016](https://webflow.com/blog/the-art-of-progressive-disclosure-in-web-design))

-## iUX Techniques
-Some embrionic ideas for techniques that I think will help support the aims of iUX:

-- Use transitions when expanding or contracting, revealing or hiding, which minimise disruption to the rest of the UI, and so to the user's mental model of the system.
-For example, by not re-arranging existing controls or areas except for specific purposes, see next.

-- Rearranging is necessary at certain points in a dynamic, unfolding UI, but it can also be useful.
-For example as a signal that a new stage in the story is being revealed rather then a step made within the current stage.
-It may be a signal of completion, and for a well earned pause with an implied pat on the back.
-And still a rearrange must be done with minimum disruption to the status quo.
-There's a whiff of gamification here, but for now I don't plan to use that approach overtly because iUX philosophy is to enable choice rather than impose a direction.

-- Provide subtle, consistent visual clues which reflect the stages, such as shades or boundaries separating areas of incremental change, rather than simply adding to a homogenous controls area.

-I welcome discussion and comment on any aspect of iUX, so feel free to open an issue for that, or to ask a question etc.

 ## Using Svench

 Svench is a component development workbench for Svelte.
 It is intended to be